-Step one: Get to level 30
+Step one: Get to level 50

 Grab your subclasses

+The next goal is to unlock alternate subclasses and as early as possible.
+After completing a public event, you’ll receive a strange object that triggers a quest to earn your subclasses back.
 To earn your subclasses, complete public events until the subclass milestone directs you back to Earth.
-In Earth’s director map, you’ll see a mission that will take you to the Dark Forest, where you will complete a short mission that unlocks your subclass and gives you a chance to play with it.
-From there, continue leveling up to earn more Ability Points so you can unlock all of your classes’ perks and capabilities.
+In Earth’s director map, a mission will take you to the Dark Forest where you’ll complete a short mission that unlocks your subclass.
+From there, continue leveling up to earn more Ability Points and unlock all of your classes’ perks and capabilities.